ethbra/team-planetarium/materials/standup/Sprint 2/Standup-4-4.md

 ### Work Completed
 - Fixing defects for API testing
-- Connecting to cloud resources
+- Connecting to cloud resources & jenkins
 - Studying for QC

 ### Work to be Done